 What does diversity in office mean?

 It means having people of different race, age, gender, ethnic group, personality, religion, education level, cognitive style working together as a team.
 It sounds quite easy, right?
-It could be a pain in the neck when differences are emphasized instead of being used as strength.
+It could be a pain in the neck when differences are emphasized instead of being used as a strength.

 Likewise, there are solutions to issues that may arise as a result of people being different in one way or the other.